+- Assessment Instruments

+- Stessment Instruments

-- Assessment Instruments - Hypersexual Disorder Screening Inventory (HDSI) - Mr. B indicated he has used sex as a coping mechanism and has used sexual fantasies and behaviors to deal with negative emotional states.
-Mr. B reported that he has been unsuccessful in his attempts to reduce or control the frequency of his sexual fantasies, urges, and behaviors and has continued those behaviors despite the risk of physical and emotional harm to himself or others. - Hypersexual Behavior Inventory-19 (HBI-19) - Mr. B disclosed he has engaged in sexual behaviors despite their adverse effects.
-Additionally, Mr. B's HBI-19 responses indicate that he believes he struggles with sexualized coping, lack of control, and has experienced negative consequences due to his sexual behavior. - Sexual Compulsivity Scale (SCS) - Mr. B responded to 7 out of the 10 items as either 'Mainly Like Me' or 'Very Much Like Me'.
+Hypersexual Disorder Screening Inventory (HDSI)

+Mr. B. indicated he has used sex as a coping mechanism and has used sexual fantasies and behaviors to deal with negative emotional states.
+Mr. B reported that he has been unsuccessful in his aftempts to reduce or control fine frequency of his sexual fantasies, urges, and behaviors and has continued those behaviors despite the risk of physical and emotional harm to himself or others.

+- Hypersexual Behavior Inventory-19 (HBI-19)

+- Hypersexual additional invention; 19 (HeI-17)

+Mr. B disclosed he has engaged in sexual behaviors despite their adverse effects.
+Additionally, Mr. B's HBI-19 responses indicate that he believes he struggles with sexualized coping, lack of control, and has experienced negative consequences due to his sexual behavior.

+Sexual Compulsivity Scale (SCS)

+- exual Compulsivity Scale (SCS)

+Mr. B responded to 7 out of the 10 items as either 'Mainly Like Me' or 'Very Much Like Me'.
 He reported that his sexual thoughts and behaviors have caused problems in his life and have impeded his ability to meet commitments and responsibilities.
-He disclosed that he thinks about sex more often that he would like, and at inappropriate times.
-Mr. B noted that it has been difficult for him to find sexual partners who desire having sex as much as he wants to.
+He disclosed that he thinks about sex more often that he would like, and af inappropriate times.
+Mr. B noted that it has been difficult for him to find sexual partners who desire having sex as much as he wants he.